topmonks/hlidac-shopu/actors/NOTES.md

 # Tips and advice for beginners

-## How to start with actor HlidacShopu
+## How to start with the HlidacShopu actor

-Please don't start a new actor via `apify create`.
-It is a way to create an actor for Apify, not for HlidacShopu.
-The Better way is to copy the already functional actor and edit.
+Do not use  `apify create`.
+This is a way to create an actor for Apify, not for HlidacShopu.
+The better way is to copy the existing actor and modif it.
 Some modules then don’t match and aren’t configured correctly for the HlidacShopu at the beginning of the code that the input data is filled in correctly.
 In otherwise case, it is possible to create an actor via `apify create`, but it will be necessary